What is a new hire welcome letter?

 What to include in a welcome letter to new employees

-Generally, your company’s new employee welcome letter should include:
+Generally, your company’s new employee welcome letter may include:

-- A reminder of the employee’s start date and time
+- A reminder of the employee’s start date and time: Confirm when and where a new hire should arrive on their first day.

 You may also want to provide these items: